 We are party to an Amended and Restated Note Purchase and Private Shelf Agreement (as amended, the "Note Agreement") with PGIM, Inc. ("Prudential") and certain existing noteholders and purchasers affiliated with Prudential named therein.
-Pursuant to the Note Agreement, on May 15, 2021 we issued \$10 million in aggregate principal amount of our 3.95% Series B Senior Notes due May 15, 2030, of which \$7 million aggregate principal amount remained outstanding as of January 31, 2024.
-Pursuant to the Note Agreement, on December 16, 2021, we issued an additional \$25 million in aggregate principal amount of our 3.25% Series C Senior Notes due December 16, 2031, all of which remained outstanding as of January 31, 2024.
-The Note Agreement also provides us with the ability to request, from time to time, that Prudential affiliate(s) purchase, at Prudential's discretion and on an uncommitted basis, additional senior unsecured notes of Oil-Dri (the "Shelf Notes," and collectively with the Series A Senior Notes, Series B Senior Notes, and Series C Senior Notes, the "Notes") in an aggregate principal amount of up to \$75 million minus the aggregate principal amount of Notes then outstanding and Shelf Notes that have been accepted for purchase.
-Interest payable on any Shelf Note agreed to be purchased under the Note Agreement will be at a rate determined by Prudential and will mature no more than fifteen years after the date of original issue of such Shelf Notes to September 21, 2023, the Company entered into Amendment No. 4 to the Note Agreement extending the time frame for issuing and selling Shelf Notes to September 21, 2026.
+Pursuant to the Note Agreement on May 15, 2021 we issued \$10 million in aggregate principal amount of our 3.95% Series B Senior Notes due May 15, 2030, of which \$7 million aggregate principal amount remained outstanding as of October 31, 2023.
+On December 16, 2021, under the Note Agreement we issued an additional \$25 million in aggregate principal amount of our 3.25% Series C Senior Notes due December 16, 2031, all of which remained outstanding as of October 31, 2023.
+The Amended Note Agreement also provides us with the ability to request, from time to time, that Prudential affiliate(s) purchase, at Prudential's discretion and on an uncommitted basis, additional senior unsecured notes of Oil-Dri (the "Shelf Notes," and collectively with the Series A Notes, Series B Notes, and Series C Notes, the "Notes") in an aggregate principal amount of up to \$75 million minus the aggregate principal amount of Notes then outstanding and Shelf Notes that have been accepted for purchase.
+Interest payable on any Shelf Note agreed to be purchased under the Note Agreement will be at a rate determined by Prudential and will mature no more than fifteen years after the date of original issue of such Shelf Note.